Jayavignesh-dev1/Netflix_demo_practice/README.md

 # GitHub Labs
-This repository is for hands-on GitHub practice.MODIFIED This change is from Master branch
+This repository is for hands-on GitHub practice.MODIFIED This change is from CONFLICT branch